Psycoy/MixEval/README.md

 ```
 MODEL_PARSER_API=<your openai api key>
 ```
 > The values in [Leaderboard](https://mixeval.github.io/#leaderboard) use `GPT-3.5-Turbo-0125` as the default model parser.
-Open-source model parsers will also be supported.
+Open-source model parsers are also supported, check [here](docs/evaluate_instructions.md#use-local-model-parser) for details.

 > If you are using Azure or APIs for model parser, check [here](docs/evaluate_instructions.md#use-other-apis-for-model-parser).